cboettig/ews-review/manuscript-w-refs.md

   rate.
 Middle: Variance of the prey population level.
 Note that it increases during the transition, despite no bifurcation.
 Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.png [Difference between different types of perturbations.
+Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.pdf [Difference between different types of perturbations.
 On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
 A